200803-java-devops/project-1Reese/ReadMe.md

 As a developer I would like to be notified when my build fails after commiting so that I can be aware my code did not compile.

-As a Developer I would like to be notified of the results of a auto push when I commit working code.
+As a Developer I would like to be notified of the results of a auto push when I commit working code so that I can be aware of my remote repositories state.

+As a Developer I would like to have the history of my commits build, and test results saved so I can later view them.

 ## Tech Stack
 - [x] JavaSE 8
 - [x] JavaEE 7:
   - [x] Servlet
-- [ ] PostgreSQL
+- [x] PostgreSQL
 - [x] Maven 3
 - [ ] JUnit 5
 - [ ] Docker